Star Trek fan productions: Parodies

-Improvised Star Trek

-Winner of 2015 Audio Verse Awards for Best Fan/Adaptation Comedy, and the 2016 Parsec Award for Best Comedy Podcast Improvised Star Trek is a comedy podcast that follows the voyages of the USS Sisyphus.
-Initially created as live show at the iO Theater of Chicago in 2009, with a cast of professional comedians, the podcast is entirely improvised from title suggestions submitted by listeners via social media, with music and effects added in post-production.
-The show is not a direct parody of any specific Star Trek series, but instead uses the Star Trek setting to explore general Sci-Fi premises and character-based comedy, on a starship operating contemporaneous to the events of Star Trek: The Next Generation, Star Trek: Deep Space Nine, and Star Trek:Voyager.
-New episodes are released bi-weekly and can be found at the shows website.

 Redshirt Blues

 David Rogers' film presents the tale of a space weary security officer on the Enterprise who is sick of Kirk, the ship, and the red shirt he must wear every day.
 While on patrol, he meets another redshirt on his first assignment and to whom he reveals the truth about redshirts.
 This film was screened on the Sci Fi Channel's Exposure in 2001.

 Star Trek: The Pepsi Generation

 A 16-minute film written by Ryan K. Johnson and Darrell Bratz, with Johnson producing and directing.
 It primarily parodies Star Trek: The Next Generation, although it also pokes fun at Max Headroom, Doctor Who, William Shatner, and Harlan Ellison.
 The film premiered at the Norwescon science fiction convention in March 1988, and won best film at the convention's film festival.

 In this 1988 film, the "Ferrari" have stolen all of the Pepsi from Starbase Seven-Up, and it is up to the crew of the Enterprise to rescue it.
 Captain Picard, along with Doodah the android, Ya Har, Jordashe, Rigor Mortis, Sexx Toii (the Betamax counselor), Ensign Expendable, and Weasley Crushme all leap into action.
 Along the way, viewers meet the harried Star Trek writing crew and the Ferrari's fearsome leader.

 On August 26, 1996, the BBC aired a documentary on Star Trek parodies, and Star Trek: The Pepsi Generation was one of the featured films.